Samuel Giovane

-Samuel Giovane (born 28 March 2003) is an Italian professional footballer who plays as a midfielder or left-back for club Palermo, on loan from Atalanta.
+Samuel Giovane (born 28 March 2003) is an Italian professional footballer who plays as a midfielder or left-back for club Catanzaro.

 Club career

 Giovane switched from the youth system of Cesena to Atalanta before the 2017–18 season.
 He received his first call-up to Atalanta's senior squad in January 2022.

 On 4 August 2022, Giovane moved to Ascoli in Serie B on a season-long loan.
 He made his Serie B debut for Ascoli on 3 September 2022 in a game against Cittadella.
 In August 2023, he returned to the club on a further season-long loan.

 On 17 August 2024, Giovane was loaned by Carrarese.

 On 30 August 2025, Giovane moved on loan to Serie B club Palermo, with an option/obligation to buy under specific conditions.

 International career

 Giovane was first called up to represent his country in February 2018 for the Under-15 squad friendlies.

 He then represented Italy at the 2019 UEFA European Under-17 Championship where they reached the final, 2019 FIFA U-17 World Cup and the 2022 UEFA European Under-19 Championship, where Giovane was the team's captain as Italy reached the semi-final.

 In May 2023, he was included in the Italian squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.